ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 For example, this can occur in the following cases.

-* The RS is the single RS associated with an audience AUD1, and also belongs to a group-audience AUD2 (see {{Section 6.9 of RFC9200}}).
+* The RS is the single RS associated with an audience AUD1 and also belongs to a group-audience AUD2 (see {{Section 6.9 of RFC9200}}).

   A client C with public authentication credential AUTH_CRED_C can request two access tokens T1 and T2 from the AS, such that:

-  - T1 targets AUD1 and has scope SCOPE1;
+  - T1 targets AUD1 and has scope SCOPE1; and

   - T2 targets AUD2 and has scope SCOPE2 different from SCOPE1.